BIO

 Stevens & Pound’s creative process of recomposition sees folk musician Will Pound learning scores exclusively by ear, reinterpreting classical music through the lens of traditional performance.
 Classically trained percussionist Delia Stevens draws on her unique sound world to help bridge the gap between complex classical structures and the fluidity of folk music.
 Together they transform their collective pasts into a re-imagined future.

-In 2026 Stevens & Pound tour their collaboration with award-winning writer Robert Macfarlane (Is A River Alive?, Underland, The Lost Words: Spell Songs) - making their debut at the Barbican with the Britten Sinfonia conducted by Clark Rundell - to present Earth: The Silent Planet.
+Stevens & Pound opened 2026 with a tour of their collaboration with award-winning writer Robert Macfarlane (Is A River Alive?, Underland, The Lost Words: Spell Songs).
+They made their debut at the Barbican with the Britten Sinfonia conducted by Clark Rundell to present Earth: The Silent Planet.
 The work is part of a double concerto with live speaker recomposing Holst's iconic Planets Suite.
 Stevens & Pound's additional movement with Macfarlane - Earth - was commissioned by and premiered at FolkEast Festival.
-They launched the concerto with the â€‹Royal Liverpool Philharmonic Orchestra and the Royal Northern College of Music in collaboration with the youth-led activist non-profit Force of Nature in 2024.
+They launched the concerto with the Royal Liverpool Philharmonic Orchestra and the Royal Northern College of Music in collaboration with the youth-led activist non-profit Force of Nature in 2024.

 In 2025 they released their debut singles garnering radio play and live sessions on BBC Radio 3 in Tune, BBC Radio 2 Mark Radcliffe Folk Show and BBC Radio 3 Saturday Morning with Tom Service.
+They have been featured in The Guardian, The Financial Times, The Times, Times Radio, Classic FM, BBC Classical Music Magazine, BBC Radio 4's Today Programme, the BBC World Service and BBC Radio 3 In Tune.

 Performance highlights include performing at some of the UK’s best arts, classical and folk festivals including Hay Festival, St. Magnus International Festival in Orkney, FolkEast, Swaledale, Ulverston, Petworth, Lichfield, Thaxted and Dunster Festivals.